Sackville House

-The Sackville House was a historic building in East Washington, Pennsylvania.
-It was located at 309 East Wheeling Street in Washington, Pennsylvania before it was demolished in 1980.
+The Sackville House was a historic American building in East Washington, Pennsylvania before it was demolished in 1980.

+History and architectural features

-The 17-room building was constructed in 1884 by John Vester.
+The seventeen-room building was constructed in 1884 by John Vester.
 Ownership of the building passed to Vester's nephew Leo Sackville in 1943.

 It was added to the National Register of Historic Places on November 21, 1976.
-By the late 1970s, the building had been converted to 3 apartments.
+By the late 1970s, the building had been converted to three apartments.
 Sackville's widow later sold the building to the Washington & Jefferson College.

-As the college's plans for the building's demolition progressed, the Washington County History & Landmarks Foundation and the college discussed the possibility of preserving the building.
-However, zoning issues with East Washington, the projected $40,000 costs of moving, and the additional cost to restore the building after being converted to apartments halted that effort.
+As the college's plans for the building's demolition progressed, the Washington County History & Landmarks Foundation and the college discussed the possibility of preserving the building; however, zoning issues with East Washington, the projected $40,000 costs of moving, and the additional cost to restore the building after being converted to apartments halted that effort.
 By 1982, the Olin Fine Arts Center was completed.